Cave Beck: Life

-Beck was headmaster of Ipswich School, Ipswich in Suffolk from 1650 to 1657 - Beck Street in that same town is named after him.
+Beck was master of Ipswich School, Ipswich in Suffolk from 1650 to 1657 – Beck Street in that same town is named after him.
+His position involved looking after the Town Library of Ipswich.
+He introduced a fore-edge shelfmarking system.A diagonal line was drawn across the fore-edge of the books with additional marks to indicate to which shelf the book belonged.

 In 1657, he resigned and was replaced by former usher Robert Woodside; in 1659, after Woodside's death, he returned to the headmaster post for a further six months.

+In 1655 he was appointed by the town corporation as Ipswich Town Preacher.
 In 1657 he became curate of St. Margaret, Ipswich.
 He had a long-term working relationship with a succession of Viscounts of Hereford, which began with Beck's appointment as tutor to the 5th Viscount's son, Leicester Devereux.
 In 1660, he accompanied Hereford to the Netherlands as part of a deputation to bring King Charles II back to England at the time of The Restoration.
-On his return, he was given the living of the parish of St Mary Witton, near Droitwich, and then also the living of St Helen's church in Ipswich.
+On his return, he was given the living of the parish of St Mary Witton, near Droitwich, and then also the living of St Helen's Church, Ipswich.
 Finally, in 1674, he was also appointed to the living of Monk Soham, near Ipswich.
 He appears to have held all three church appointments, all within the gift of Viscount Hereford, until his death.